9 Types Of Legal Entity in Germany for Business Incorporation

 1. Limited Liability Company (GmBH)

-• An LLC, also known as GmBH, is one of the most popular types of legal entity in Germany for smaller and medium businesses.
+• A Limited Liability Company, also known as GmBH, is one of the most popular types of legal entity in Germany for smaller and medium businesses.

-• This types of company in Germany can be formed with just one founder, who may also be a stockholder.
+• This type of company in Germany can be formed with just one founder, who may also be a stockholder.

 • A minimum of a single stockholder and a single director from any country are needed to establish a GmBH.